Augusta-E/API-T/README.md

 # API-T
-I am about to work on a new project
+I am about to work on a new project, tech-companies app